paulovieira/clima-madeira/README.md

     sudo npm install forever -g
     sudo npm install nodemon -g

-Test quickly with nodemon:
+Make a quick test with nodemon:

-    nodemon -e html,js index.js
+    nodemon index.js

-Run with forever (the app will execute in "deamon mode"):
+Then run the app permanently with forever or PM2 (the app will execute in "deamon mode"):

     export NODE_APP_NAME=clima